richardayikwei/python_qoute_app/README.md

 A simple Python desktop app that displays a random inspirational quote in a window using the built-in `tkinter` GUI library.

+# Update

+Included an executable for definition subjects i want to remeber frequently

 ---

 ## 📂 About the Project